Frequently Asked Questions about Network Management

 Yes, Sprint deploys Network Optimization capabilities for video and web traffic on the Sprint Wireless Network.
 Intent is to improve overall user experience and increase network efficiency.
-Optimization improves page load times and reduces video stalling.
-The optimization technology eliminates wasted data transmission that results from lack of coordination between applications, network, and device, for example stopping transmission of video after a customer has stopped viewing it.
+Optimization helps improve page load times and reduces video stalling.
+The optimization technology provides for the elimination of wasted data transmission that results from lack of coordination between applications, network, and device, for example stopping transmission of video after a customer has stopped viewing it.
 It also matches media transmission quality to the capability of the device viewing the media.
-Optimization reduces network data tonnage, freeing up capacity for an overall better network experience for all Sprint customers.
+In addition, for customers on devices or plans subject to prioritization management, Sprint may limit streaming video throughput or put in place other prioritization policies as needed to ensure efficient use of network resources.
+These network management practices reduce network data tonnage, freeing up capacity with the goal of providing an overall better network experience for all Sprint customers.

 What specific types of optimization does Sprint employ?